Johann Nepomuk Hofzinser

 Famous Card Routines

-- NON PLUS ULTRA: Johann Nepomuk Hofzinser, Erster Band (1998) by Magic Christian (German)
+- Magic Christian, Non Plus Ultra: Johann Nepomuk Hofzinser, Erster Band (1998)

-- NON PLUS ULTRA: Hofzinsers Kartenkünste, Zweiter Band (2004) by Magic Christian (German)
+- Magic Christian, Non Plus Ultra: Hofzinsers Kartenkünste, Zweiter Band (2004)

-- NON PLUS ULTRA: Hofzinsers Salonkunststücke, Dritter Band Teil A/B (2012) by Magic Christian (German)
+- Magic Christian, Non Plus Ultra: Hofzinsers Salonkunststücke, Dritter Band Teil A/B (2012)

 | This page incorporated content from Johann Nepomuk Hofzinser,